-To establish a network connection, proceed as follows.
+In order to establish a network connection, proceed as follows.

-- If you are using a network cable with an RJ45 network plug at one end and a 4-pin M12 plug at the other, insert the 4-pin M12 plug into the socket on the back of the sensor. - When delivered, the sensor has a fixed IP address (192.168.2.2).
+When delivered, the device has a fixed IP address (192.168.2.2).
 To facilitate communication within the network, you must configure your network.
-The configuration data can be found in the network configuration overview. - 3.
-Read codes are sent to the PC via TCP/IP Port 23. - 5.4 Assigning an IP address to a network connection using Windows XP
+The configuration data can be found in the network configuration overview.